abacusai/api-python/featurestore.md

            table_name='item_metadata'
 )
 ```
-Finally, we can create a feature group from these datasets, sepcifying what columns we want as features, and how to join the two tables together.
+Finally, we can create a feature group from these datasets, specifying what columns we want as features, and how to join the two tables together.
 We can do this via ANSI SQL statements or python functions:

 ### ANSI SQL
 ```python